emilwest/emilwest/README.md

 - 👋 Hi, I’m @emilwest
 - 👀 I’m interested in statistics and data extraction/management
-- 🌱 I’m currently learning: intermediate sql
+- 🌱 I’m currently learning: quarto
 - 💞️ I’m looking to collaborate on R projects
 - 📫 How to reach me: send a message to emilwestin@gmail.com